BomberS0612/IMLP-BomberS/README.md

 # IMLP455-BomberS
-This is NTUTRAIN IMLP course.
+This is NTUTRAIN IMLP455 course.